 PNM and its RFP consultants including Aion Energy LLC for RFP administration support and other consultants for portfolio system modeling (together, the "RFP Administration Team") will be responsible for administration and overall management of the RFP process including supporting the initial release by PNM's Supply Chain Sourcing Team, the Proposal Development Cycle and the evaluation of Proposals.
 The RFP Administration Team will be responsible for Bid clarifications, Phase 1 through Phase 3 Bid evaluation activities including modeling, short-list selection, and contract negotiations for all Proposals.
 The RFP Administration Team will not be involved in the definition or establishment of EPC technical bid requirements or associated existing site conditions.
-PNM's Supply Chain Sourcing Team, via the Q&A Board in the "101-GENALL-2021-Market" and "101-GENALL-2021-EPC" RFP modules will be the main point of contact for Respondents during the RFP process and all correspondence must be directed through the RFP event unless otherwise directed.
+PNM's Supply Chain Sourcing Team, via the Q&A Board in the "101-GENALL-2022-Market" and "101-GENALL-2022-EPC" RFP modules will be the main point of contact for Respondents during the RFP process and all correspondence must be directed as a private message utilizing the option "Ask a Question" under the Q&A Board in the respective RFP event unless otherwise directed.